Charleston Longshoreman Lawyer Near Me

-Our community’s longshoreman and maritime workers spend long days laboring on docks, piers and terminals.
-Due to the physically demanding nature of the job and exposure to the elements, injuries are common in the maritime industries.
+Due to the physically demanding nature of the job and exposure to the elements, on the job injuries are quite common in the maritime industries.

 The LHWCA provides coverage to the following maritime employees:

 - Longshore workers

 - Harbor construction crews